 - Is there 24-hour access?

 - Make sure there is a facility manager onsite when you and your movers arrive in case you run into problems or need help.

-These are the most significant you should know if you’re moving items into storage (it’s certainly not everything).
+This is the most significant info you should know before moving into storage (it’s certainly not everything).
 Understanding your facility and needs will prevent any issues with not having enough room.

 Certainly, you don’t want to spend more money or time than you have to when you’re moving!